Kid's Emergency Dentistry in Roanoke

 What Do I Do If my Child Has a Broken, Cracked Or Chipped Tooth?

 Even a minor fracture or crack in your child’s tooth may lead to a high risk of tooth decay, infection, and other such complications.
-To ensure that your child’s mouth remains healthy, you should contact We Care Dental Care for a consultation right away.
+To ensure that your child’s mouth remains healthy, you should contact We Care Dental Care for a consultation.
 Your child may need a treatment like a dental crown or a filling to restore the shape of their tooth, and prevent further damage to the underlying enamel.

 What Do I Do If my Child Tooth is Knocked Out?